 Vet Tips: What to Do if a Dog Vomits?

-If your dog has vomited, then it’s important to look at the color.
+The first thing to do is to look at the color.
 This can guide you on what actions to take.
 If the color is clear or slightly yellow, then lessen the amount of water you give and withhold food for a few hours.

 If the dog’s vomit is white foam, yellow, or green, then be sure to monitor them.
 If they vomit more than once during a 24-hour period, then you’ll have to visit the clinic.
-However, if your dog puked brown or red vomit, then it’s crucial to seek emergency vet care.
+However, if your dog vomited brown or red vomit, then it’s crucial to seek emergency vet care.

 How Do Vets Diagnose the Cause of Dog Vomiting?